 We may try to clear our mind (not prayer) in order to pray to God more effectively, but the problem with centering prayer is that many times it stops at the emptying, and the emptying becomes the goal.

 Total emptiness of thought is a Buddhist concept, and most Buddhists do not believe in God.
-Emptying your mind to a blank state is no way to conduct a relationship with anyone, much less the God of the universe.
-A quiet mind focused on God is one thing; an empty mind is with no thoughts or focus on God’s presence is something else entirely.
+Emptying your mind to a blank state is no way to conduct a relationship with anyone, much less with the God of the universe.
+A quiet mind focused on God is one thing; an empty mind with no thoughts or focus on God’s presence is something else entirely.

 Even if one reaches the heights of contemplation and the mental faculties are entirely suspended in God, that person is still completely aware of their Lord and their whole being is caught up in Him.
-Centering prayer would ignore that and return to the word and the process of emptying.
+Centering prayer (“CP”) would ignore that and return to the word and the process of emptying.
 See the difference?

 Fr.
 Thomas Dubay, spiritual prayer master of our time, acknowledges that CP is an obstacle to contemplation and intimacy with God.
-He says, “If you are in contemplative prayer, centering prayer is a hindrance, because if it is real contemplative prayer, God is the one giving you the knowing, loving, desiring and thirsting, etc, and your method of working with a mantra is impeding what he’s trying to give” (Article: Centering Prayer can be a Detriment).
+He says, “If you are in contemplative prayer, centering prayer is a hindrance, because if it is real contemplative prayer, God is the one giving you the knowing, loving, desiring and thirsting, etc., and your method of working with a mantra is impeding what He’s trying to give” (Article: Centering Prayer can be a Detriment).

 What we need is a mind that is fully quiet but centered on God the Father, Son and Holy Spirit.